 When veteran Italian chef Gabriel Fratini gave up the DOMVS restaurant space at Sheraton Towers months ago, many lamented the loss of the hallowed Italian dining institution that’s been opened since 1985.
-Luckily, the man behind the ‘grande dame’ is back with another concept — one more intimate and casual – and this time, on Amoy Street.
+Luckily, the man behind the ‘grande dame’ returned with another concept — one more intimate and casual – and this time, on Amoy Street.

 Our mains arrive.
-The Orecchiette All’anatra ($30) is yes, orecchiette, with duck and orange ragout.
+The Orecchiette All’anatra (S$30) is yes, orecchiette, with duck and orange ragout.
 The pasta is firm to the bite and filled with a heaping spoonful of rich slow-cooked duck, its natural sweetness elevated with orange zest.
-There’s also Agnello Al Pistacchio ($40), or rack of lamb that’s been crusted in a crunchy breading of toasted pistachios.
+There’s also Agnello Al Pistacchio (S$40), or rack of lamb that’s been crusted in a crunchy breading of toasted pistachios.
 Plated with spinach and limoncello sauce, the lamb is tender and juicy, and we’re told it’s a customer favourite here.

 Solo is an Italian restaurant, so naturally most of the wines here are Italian — a small number being French champagne.
 With some 120 Italian labels available, you will see bottles like a La Tunella Sauvignon Blanc 2011, a lightly-spiced white with hints of honeysuckle, or the luscious Amarone Della Valpolicella Classico 2015, ripe with red fruit aromas and great complexity.

-The latter in particular is good to pair with Fratini’s daily special dessert, a doughy Apple Pie that takes 12 hours to settle down after baking.
+The latter in particular is good to pair with Donadio’s daily special dessert, a doughy Apple Pie that takes 12 hours to settle down after baking.
 More spicy than sweet with a soft hint of cinnamon, it’s the best non-crumbly ending we can hope for.

 Solo Ristorante is located at 45 Amoy St, Singapore 069871, p. +65 6260 0762.
 Open daily 11.45pm – 2pm, 6pm – 10pm.